jonlamb-gh/night-light/README.md

 ## IR Receiver

-Protocol: NEC variant with 16 bit address and Nec standard timing
+Protocol: NEC variant with 16 bit address and NEC standard timing

-TODO - add button map for the buttons

 ## Build the Firmware